servian/TechChallengeApp/readme.md

 For more information about taking the test and joining Vibrato's amazing team, please head over to our [recruitment page](https://vibrato.recruitee.com/) and apply there.
 Our recruitment team will reach out to you about the details of the test and be able to answer any questions you have about Vibrato or the test itself.

+Information about the assessment is available in the [assessment.md file](ASSESSMENT.md)

 ## Found an issue?

 If you've found an issue with the application, the documentation, or anything else, we are happy to take contributions.
 Please raise an issue in the [github repository](https://github.com/vibrato/TechTestApp/issues) and read through the contribution rules found the [CONTRIBUTING.md](CONTRIBUTING.md) file for the details.